Homemade Sourdough Bread, Step by Step

 - Rest: Let the dough rest seam side up rest for 30 minutes.
 Meanwhile, line an 8-inch (20-cm) bowl or proofing basket with a towel (flour sack towels are ideal) and dust with flour (preferably rice flour, which doesn’t burn the way all-purpose flour does).
 Using a bench scraper or your hands, shape it again as described in step 4.
 Place the round into your lined bowl, seam side up.

 - Proof (second rise): Cover the dough and refrigerate for 1 hour or for as long as 48 hours.
 (Note: I prefer to let this dough proof for at least 24 hours prior to baking.
 See video for the difference in the crumb of a loaf that has proofed for 6 hours vs one that has proofed for 24 hours.
+If you choose to proof the dough in the fridge for an extended period of time, you may want to tuck it into a loosely tied bag — produce bags from the grocery store are great for this purpose — to ensure the dough does not dry out.
 The original recipe calls for a 1-hour rise, and if you have had success doing that, by all means, keep doing it.)

 - Place a Dutch oven in your oven, and preheat your oven to 550°F (290°C).
 Cut a piece of parchment to fit the size of your baking pot.